'A bit much': Naomi Osaka cites pressure in Olympic loss

 In doubles, Andy Murray and British partner Joe Salisbury reached the quarterfinals.

-Murray withdrew from the singles competition because of a right quad strain.
+Murray, who was the two-time defending gold medalist in singles, withdrew from that competition because of a right quad strain.
+He decided to play the doubles tournament to return a favor from Salisbury.

+“Being in the top 10 in the world (in doubles) he could select his partner,” Murray said.
+“I said to Joe that if he picked me to play doubles with him then I’d prioritize the doubles over the singles if I had any physical issues and that was the case.”

+Playing Osaka for the first time, Vondrousova came out with her entire game clicking from the start and quickly ran out to a 4-0 lead in the first set as Osaka hardly had time to settle in.

 Associated Press reporter Syd Fryer contributed to this report.